rstein66/rstein66.github.io/_pages/about.md

 ### Education

-In 2024, I completed a master’s in [Specialized Studies in Education](https://steinhardt.nyu.edu/degree/specialized-studies-education) at New York University.
+In 2024, I completed a master's in [Specialized Studies in Education](https://steinhardt.nyu.edu/degree/specialized-studies-education) at New York University.
 The program allowed me to design my studies.
 I focused on how technology can enhance learning in nonformal educational spaces (such as museums and libraries), taking courses such as  _Digital Frictions: Museum Accessibility_ and _Narrative, Digital Media, and Learning_.
 The [Projects](/projects/) page includes some of my graduate work, tagged as [`#nyu`](/projects/#nyu).

 I graduated from Swarthmore College in 2015 with a bachelor's in computer science and minors in art history and education.
 Due to concerns about academic integrity, I cannot post my computer science projects.
 I worked as a software developer and consultant after thru-hiking the 2,200-mile Appalachian Trail from [Maine to Georgia](https://appalachiantrail.org/explore/hike-the-a-t/thru-hiking/southbound/).